Medical Marijuana for Back Pain in Florida

 How Medical Cannabis May Help

 Research has shown that the nervous system contains cannabinoid receptors in the precise areas that control pain perception, making cannabis a highly promising source of pain relief for back conditions.
 Studies involving patients with chronic back pain, spinal cord injuries, degenerative disc disease, and post-surgical back pain have found that many patients report their pain being alleviated to a greater degree with medical cannabis than with traditional narcotic medications.
 Cannabis is particularly effective for treating muscle spasms and the subsequent pain they cause — a common component of back pain.
-It also combats the inflammatory processes driving degenerative disc disease.
+THC activates CB1 receptors on motor neurons and muscle spindles, reducing spasm and hypertonicity.
+Cannabis also combats the inflammatory processes driving degenerative disc disease through CBD's anti-inflammatory action on CB2 receptors.
+The Boehnke et al. (2016) study found that chronic pain patients using medical cannabis experienced a 64% reduction in opioid use and a 45% improvement in quality of life.
 Unlike synthetic medications, cannabis comes without the risk of many serious adverse effects and offers multiple delivery methods including vaporizers, oils, edibles, tinctures, and topical applications.
+Topical cannabis products can be applied directly to the lower back for localized relief without systemic psychoactive effects, while oral forms provide broader pain management.
 This allows patients to find the combination that works best for their specific type and severity of back pain.
+Dr. Stratt provides personalized recommendations based on your imaging results, pain pattern, and daily functional requirements.

 Individual results vary.
 Consult with Dr. Stratt to understand how cannabis therapy may apply to your specific situation.